 What Changes Up and Coming Fashion Designer Shayan Pashai Would Like To See In the Industry - a Q&A

 While attending school in a city like San Francisco, I met countless fashion students hoping to one day become full-time designers.
 And over time, I noticed them one by one change majors, industries and trades due to the physical, time and creative commitments of the industry.
 But one person I knew whose dreams of becoming a designer never wavered, was East Bay native Shayan Pashai.
 I met Shayan in 2012, and after witnessing his impeccably made and forward-thinking clothing - even owning a custom garment myself, I was excited to find that years later he is still designing, now while attending school in Santa Monica.
-And I wanted to get the details on his exciting upcoming projects, and what motivates and inspires him in such a competitive and fast-paced industry.
+And I wanted to get the details on all the exciting things he's been up to, and what motivates and inspires him in such a competitive and fast-paced industry.

 Sydney: You recently presented a collection at Santa Monica College’s LA MODE 2018 fashion show.
 For those who don’t know, tell us more about the event itself.

 Shayan: The event is a showcase for all the graduating students in the fashion design program at Santa Monica College.
 It’s there to give students creative freedom to present a collection based on 3 looks, that demonstrate their creative and technical skills, and how imaginative they can be.
 It’s a collection we present in the beginning of the class.
 We pitch it like we would to any client or investor, we tell the professors and class what makes it unique, then from there, we start building our looks, we do fittings, and then it’s showtime.

 Sydney: I saw you had a three piece collection with a very entertaining video intro to it all.
 Can you reiterate what you said was the theme and your intention for the collection?